swhume/odmlib/docs/index.md

-## Welcome to odmlib
+# Welcome to odmlib

-### Introduction
+## Introduction

 The odmlib package simplifies working with the CDISC ODM data exchange standard and its extensions, such as Define-XML, in Python.
 The odmlib package provides an object-oriented interface to working with ODM documents that simplifies creating and processing them.
 It supports serializations in XML and JSON.
 ODM models have been created for ODM 1.3.2 and Define-XML versions 2.0 and 2.1.
-An ODM v2.0 draft will be delivered once the draft specification has been completed.
 Odmlib simplifies the act of creating propriety extensions and automatically serializing them as XML or JSON.
 Odmlib also supports conformance checks and schema validation to ensure quality and standards compliance.

-### Why odmlib?

-The odmlib package satisfies my interest in working with ODM using an object-oriented interface in Python.

-### Getting Started
+## Getting Started

 Although odmlib is still under development, a version of odmlib is available on PyPI.
 Although not the most up-to-date, it’s the easiest to install:
 ```
 pip install odmlib
 ```

 Alternatively, for those that may want to contribute to the development of odmlib, run: